VisheshSood/stego/README.md

 ## What does this site do?
 This site offers users the chance to encode text into any image, as well as the ability to analyze a given image for previously hidden text.

+### To do:
+1. Finish basic page layout
+2. Landing page with has options for encoding or decoding
+3. JS for encoding and decoding stego text (basic RBG and/or alpha)
+4. Extra encoding and decoding options